Reviews You Can Rely On

 Are you looking for the best muscle roller stick to relieve tight muscles?
 We researched over 30 different options before purchasing 9 for inclusion in our comparative, side-by-side review.
 Our expert runners and athletes put these roller sticks to the test both before and after workouts to discover which ones worked best to loosen up tight muscles and tissues and relieve persistent soreness.
 We graded each based on four different metrics, including texture on the skin, friction over clothing, how smoothly they roll, and how easy it is to target your massaging pressure exactly where you need it.

 Keeping up with a fitness training regime can take a toll on your body.
-If your muscles are feeling super sore, you might also want to check out our best massage ball and best foam roller reviews.
-We've also tested a wide range of fitness gear and the best exercise equipment for when you're ready to get back at it.
+If your muscles are feeling super sore, you might also want to check out our best massage ball and foam roller reviews.
+We've also tested a wide range of fitness gear and exercise equipment for when you're ready to get back at it.

 1